Today is the anniversary of the premiere of Dmitri Shostakovich’s Symphony No. 15, Op. 141, in 1972.

 Back in the day, O my younglings, music came in these sizable cardboard sleeves with enough room on the back for a great deal of information.
 The basis of my knowledge of music history comes largely from those liner notes, as we ancient ones called them.
 The liner notes of Shostakovich’s Fifteenth seemed to indicate that the piece was a great puzzle to listeners and to critics.
 What was the deal with the William Tell quote in the first movement?
 The liner notes couldn’t pin that one down, almost suggesting that it was tacky (as did other critics at the time).
 And then the quote from “Siegfried’s Funeral March” from Götterdämmerung in the final movement—was he resigned to his “fate”?

 This inability to pin down the “meaning” of Shostakovich’s intent was in turn puzzling to me.
 It’s like the reputation of the Fifth, with its final movement of triumphant joy.
-At least, “triumphant joy” was the phrase used to describe that last movement, but I didn’t believe that from my very first encounter with the piece.
+At least, “triumphant joy” was the phrase used to describe that last movement, but from my very first encounter with the piece I found that hard t0 believe.
 That was not joyful music; it was angry, furious, destructive music.
 Why did anyone believe it was “joyful”?

 In 1979, after Shostakovich’s death in 1975, Testimony was published.
 It purported to be a book-length interview with Solomon Volkov and was immediately assailed by the Soviet authorities as bogus; the jury is still out as to its authenticity and there are strong arguments on either side.
 Nevertheless, in it the composer says: